kevinresol/hxgenjs/README.md

 It should work out of the box with your current Node.js project, React Native project or any other CommonJS-compatible runtimes.
 For browsers usage you can use packagers such as Webpack or Browserify, etc.

+Note: This is written for Haxe version >= 3.4, it may not be usable on earlier versions.

 # Usage

 Simply install the library and add `-lib hxgenjs` to your project.